nortikin/sverchok/docs/contribute_small_things.rst

 General guidelines
 ==================

-The document you should be reading to get a sense of how we'd like contributed code to look and behave is [here].
+The document you should be reading to get a sense of how we'd like contributed code to look and behave is here ( contribute.rst ).